A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Discussion

 \section{Discussion}

 The discussion of this work is divided into four subsections.
 The first suggests an approach to implementing a suitable loss network for a given task and dataset based on the findings in this work and others.
-The second discusses the the two transfer learning conventions that do not hold for deep perceptual loss and what this entails for the larger field.
-The third describes the limitation of this work and what weaknesses there may be in the findings.
+The second discusses the two transfer learning conventions that do not hold for deep perceptual loss and what this entails for the larger field.
+The third describes the limitations of this work and what weaknesses there may be in the findings.
 The final subsection suggests promising directions for future research, both regarding deep perceptual loss and the wider field of transfer learning.

-\subsection{Implementing a suitable loss network}
+\subsection{Implementing a Suitable Loss Network}

-This work evaluates $14$ different ImageNet pretrained architectures with four different extraction points on four benchmarks.
-The results of this evaluation, combined with results from previous works, provides insight into how to implement a suitable ImageNet pretrained loss network for a given task.
+This work evaluates $14$ different ImageNet pretrained architectures with four different extraction layers on four benchmarks.
+The results of this evaluation, combined with results from previous works, provide insight into how to implement a suitable ImageNet pretrained loss network for a given task.